 We thank you for your readership and trust.

 Featured Online Master's in Graphic Design Programs

 Choosing an Online Online Master's in Graphic Design Program

-Selecting the right program begins with discovering why you want to earn your online graphic design master’s degree.
-To answer this question, first examine programs’ concentrations.
-Some concentrations, such as brand development, appeal to students interested in managerial jobs at large marketing agencies.
+Why do you want to earn your online graphic design master's degree?
+To answer this question, first examine a the prospective programs' concentrations.
+Concentrations such as brand development appeal to students interested in managerial jobs at large marketing agencies.
 Others, such as exhibition design, attract students preparing for careers as independent artists.
 Choosing one or two concentrations that interest you automatically creates a shortlist, which you should later analyze in closer detail.

 While virtually all online graphic design master's programs teach similar skills, they offer unique curricula.
 Some focus on one graphic design subfield, while others present a more holistic approach.
 Keep this in mind as you explore the sample courses below.
 Courses at programs you consider may use similar titles or course descriptions but a different curriculum.

 Curriculum for an Online Master's Degree in Graphic Design